-You will explore the relationship between psychology and cultural studies, philosophy, theology and social science.
-We provide the opportunity to develop your skills in research methods, including exploring the use of language and the construction of meaning in real-world situations, and ethnographic approaches.
+On this largely theoretical course, you will explore the relationship between psychology and cultural studies, philosophy, theology and social science.
+You will develop your understanding of different research methods, and explore the use of language and the construction of meaning in real-world situations and ethnographic approaches.

 Qualification and course duration